 Matriculated graduate students in other SMU programs may request permission to enroll in elective courses on the first day of class for the term or module based on the Cox Graduate Programs Academic Calendar.
 Enrollment is on a space-available basis.
-For more information, students should contact graduate student services staff at <a href="mailto:graduate.gradua
+For more information, students should contact graduate student services staff at gradcox@cox.smu.edu.